satRdays/capetown2018/keynote-outline.md

 -   workflows for R scripts and [R Markdown](http://rmarkdown.rstudio.com) files that make it easy to share source and rendered results on GitHub
 -   Git- and GitHub-related features of the [RStudio IDE](https://www.rstudio.com/products/rstudio-desktop/)

-### Outline

 The tutorial will be structured as ~5 task-oriented units.
 Indicative topics:

 -   The most difficult part: installation and configuration!
 -   Creating a Git repository and connecting the local repo to a GitHub remote, for new and existing projects.
--   The intersection of GitHub and the R world: R packages developed on Github and how to make use of ["issues"](https://guides.github.com/features/issues/); [METACRAN](http://www.r-pkg.org) [read-only mirror](https://github.com/cran) of all of CRAN; R-specific searching tips.
+-   The intersection of GitHub and the R world: R packages developed on Github and how to make use of [issues](https://guides.github.com/features/issues/); [METACRAN](http://www.r-pkg.org) [read-only mirror](https://github.com/cran) of all of CRAN; R-specific searching tips.
 -   Daily workflows and FAQ: how often should I commit?, which files should I commit? how do I change a commit or its message? how do groups of 1, 5, or 10 people structure their work with Git(Hub)? etc.

 This will be a hands-on tutorial, so bring your prepared laptop and pre-register a free GitHub account.

-## Opinionated Analysis Development [Hilary Parker]
+## Introduction to A/B Testing [Hilary Parker]

-The process of developing an analysis has gotten relatively little airtime compared to other areas of data science, such as productionizing algorithms.
-In this workshop, I'll go through the ideal properties of an analysis (reproducible, error-free and collaborative), and then the best tools to help tackle each property.
-We'll go end-to-end through the process of developing an analysis using these tools.
+A/B testing is a common technique used to optimize website.
+In this workshop, we'll go through the basics of A/B testing:

+- Simulating A/B testing results;
+- tidyverse approach to A/B testing analysis;
+- using linear models;
+- best practices for report generation.

 # Keynote Talks